sandiegojs/vanilla-browser-docs/docs/manipulate.md

 addSkillButton.addEventListener('click', addSkillHandler)
 ```

-If you head over to the browser, it should work!
+If you head over to the browser, the first + button should work!
 Sweet DOM manipulation.

 Did you try to click the second plus button like a smarty pants?
 It didn't work, right?